namin/chezscheme-socket/README.md

 - When using `c-read`, I need to pass in a mutable buffer, so I do that in the client code.

 - In the client code, I provide the start parameter as 0 both when calling `c-write` and `c-read`.

-I also commented out the first `get`, which seems blocking.